 Content:

-- Answer the specific query
+- Answer the specific query in the first paragraph

-- Cover related long-tail variations
+- Cover related long-tail variations throughout

 - Use natural language